Saloframes/Houseclub-roomStarter/README.md

 - Disable raise hand button if raise hand is not enabled
 - Alert user if hand is raised or unraised
 - Link Instagram
+- Create and start an open, private or social room

 **Any issues about audio quality will be closed immediately, so please don't bother posting those.**